JanManuell/The-New-Spain-Mexico-ArtMD/README.md

-# Colonial Mexican Art Media Dataset (CMAMD)
+# Art Media Dataset - The New Spain (Mexico) ArtMD

 ## Overview

-The Colonial Mexican Art Media Dataset (CMAMD) is a curated collection of historical visual artworks from the New Spain period (16th–18th centuries).
+The Art Media Dataset - The New Spain (Mexico) ArtMD is a curated collection of historical visual artworks from the New Spain period (16th–18th centuries).
 It is designed to support research in computer vision, transfer learning, domain adaptation, and digital humanities, providing a challenging benchmark for the classification of traditional art media.

 ## Dataset Details